Jo-thr/Jo-thr/README.md

 Full-Stack Developer & ex Ux Designer, I answer your web and mobile development requests.
-Javascript Developer, especially in modern stacks like : NextJS / React / VueJS etc.
+Javascript Developer, especially in stacks like : NextJS / React / VueJS etc.

 <!--
 **Jo-thr/Jo-thr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.